 The continuance of lunch shortages at the high school does not have a foreseeable end, but it can be assumed that until more people step into the workforce this unfortunate case will continue to be a menace to the students of Gull Lake High School.

 Hi, my name is Hazel Bigelow.
 I am a senior at the high school and this is my second year on The Reflection staff.
 In school, I am an active member of the environmental club, DECA, and NHS.
-Outside of school, I love to surf, skate, and write music.
+Outside of school, I love to surf, skate and cook.
 I am excited to return to the newspaper staff this year and look forward to writing informative articles for our high school.